Runaway Ladies

-Runaway Ladies is a 1938 British comedy film directed by Jean de Limur and starring Betty Stockfeld, Claude Dauphin and Hugh Wakefield.
-It was shot at the Elstree Studios outside London in 1935.
-It was the English-language version of the French film The Slipper Episode.
-It was released in Britain three years later as a second feature.
+Runaway Ladies (also known as The Unexpected Journey) is a 1938 British comedy film directed by Jean de Limur and starring Betty Stockfeld, Claude Dauphin and Hugh Wakefield.
+It was written by Georges Lampin and made as a quota quickie at Elstree Studios in 1935.
+It is an English-language remake of the French film The Slipper Episode (Le voyage imprévu, 1935), also directed by de Limur with a largely identical cast.